KevinRignault/PhotoLive/README.md

 # PhotoLive
-iOS application to send images to other device with NodeJS
+iOS application to send images to other device with Node.js